aio-libs/yarl/docs/api.rst

 .. seealso::

    :rfc:`5891` - Internationalized Domain Names in Applications (IDNA): Protocol
-      Document describing non-ascii domain name encoding.
+      Document describing non-ASCII domain name encoding.

    :rfc:`3987` - Internationalized Resource Identifiers
-      This specifies conversion rules for non-ascii characters in URL.
+      This specifies conversion rules for non-ASCII characters in URL.

    :rfc:`3986` - Uniform Resource Identifiers
       This is the current standard (STD66).
 Any changes to :mod:`yarl` module